 $4,389,334

-This modern retelling of Little Red Riding Hood is delivered with striking visual style.
-The story unfolds as a young girl drifts into sleep, her dreams spiraling into surreal and unsettling visions involving herself and her family.
+This modern adaptation of Little Red Riding Hood captivates audiences with its striking visuals and dreamlike narrative.
+The story unfolds within the protagonist's slumber, where her subconscious conjures eerie and surreal visions involving herself and her family members.

-Her grandmother warns, “Never stray from the path, never eat a windfall apple, and never trust a man whose eyebrows meet.”
-The film masterfully blends the threat of predatory strangers with the supernatural threat of werewolves, changing the course of the young girl's life forever.
+Guided by her grandmother's ominous warnings—"Never stray from the path, never eat a windfall apple, and never trust a man whose eyebrows meet"—the young girl faces both the menace of dangerous strangers and the supernatural threat of werewolves.
+These elements intertwine, ultimately altering the course of her life.

 ComedyHorror